darrenalexanderneo/engineering-lms-portal/README.md

 2. View a course.
     - Click on the "View Course" button for **BEM460** or **EM140**.
 These courses have classes that are within the registration period
 3. View a class.
-    - CLick on "View Class" button
+    - Click on "View Class" button
 4. Please click on the following tabs based on your decided action.

     A. Preassign Learner
     - Click on "PREASSIGN LEARNERS" tab
     - Press "Preassign" without any inputs.
-A unsuccessful alert will pop up
+An unsuccessful alert will pop up
     - Input "18" as the Learner ID.
-A success alert will pop up
+A success alert will pop up.

     B. Assign Learner
     - Click on "REGISTERED LEARNERS" tab
     - Press "Approve" for any learner.
-The number of slots will be updated and the learner will appear under "ENROLLED LEARNERS" tab
+The number of slots left will be updated and the learner will appear under "ENROLLED LEARNERS" tab

     C. Withdraw Learner
     - Click on "ENROLLED LEARNERS" tab
     - Press "Approve" for any learner.
-The number of slots will be updated
+The number of slots left will be updated and learner will no longer be enrolled in the course

 <br><br><br>